 You will need to explain these rules to them at bedtime, remind them if they wake during the night and even repeatedly put them back to bed until the clock says its morning.
 At least in the beginning.
 This response from you is necessary initially, but if you remain consistent with the rules, it will pay off.

 So if early wakes are plaguing your household, one of the above clocks may just help you sort that situation.
-But if that still doesn’t work, or its bedtime or night wakes causing you grief, please contact me.
+But if that still doesn’t work, or its bedtime or night wakes causing you grief, please contact me or book a free initial call.
 I love working with toddlers and pre-schoolers and would love to help you all sleep better!